Arts and Sciences (College Transfer)

 Talk with an admissions representative to see which degree best fits your major and career goals.

 The Associate of Arts (AA) Degree totals 64 credits of general education courses.
-Classes will be from the following academic areas: communication, humanities, math, science, social sciences, physical education/wellness, and electives.
+Classes will be from the following academic areas: communication, humanities, math, science, social sciences, and electives.

-The Associate of Science (AS) Degree totals 64 credits of general education from the following academic areas: communication, humanities/social sciences, math, science, physical education/wellness, and electives–with an emphasis in math or science.
+The Associate of Science (AS) Degree totals 64 credits of general education from the following academic areas: communication, humanities/social sciences, math, science, and electives–with an emphasis in math or science.

 Career & Technical Education